 Social distancing is what will work to protect you.
-Additional information about existing cases will not tell you if people you encounter or things you touch could potentially expose you to COVID-19.
+More information about cases will not tell you if people you encounter or things you touch could potentially expose you to COVID-19.

-Public health case investigation of a confirmed case is very thorough and identifies persons or settings when and where significant exposure may have occurred.
-Identified contacts are informed and given guidance on what to do and symptoms to look for.
+Public health case investigation of a confirmed case is very thorough and identifies persons or settings and when and where significant exposure may have occurred.
+We contact identified contacts and give them guidance on what to do and symptoms to look for.

-There are multiple diseases that are circulating in the community that have symptoms similar to COVID-19.
-In addition, there continue to be cases in the community that exhibit mild illness and never seek care, or are unable to get confirmatory tests.
+Multiple diseases are circulating in the community with symptoms similar to COVID-19.
+There are also cases in the community that exhibit mild illness and never seek care or are unable to be tested.
 Even a person who tests negative one day might be infected the next, with or without symptoms.

 It is safest for everyone to protect themselves by social distancing.
 Limit exposure to other people (6 ft distance is recommended), avoid contact with people who are ill, wash your hands, and avoid touching your face.
-Guidance is available for persons who are caring for sick loved ones at home.
+The Washington State Department of Health has guidance for persons caring for sick loved ones at home.